yli3/RepData_PeerAssessment1/PA1_template.md

 Activity monitoring devices are growing in popularity, but the question of how to use and interpret the collected data remains somewhat open-ended.

-In this article, we perform a case study using "number of steps" data from an anonymous individual collected during October and November 2012.
+In this article, we perform a case study using "number of steps" data from an anonymous individual collected during October and November, 2012.
 We'll attempt to answer a few basic questions with the aid of the **R language**.

 To perform our data analysis and generate our figures, we'll make use of the following **R** libraries: